-The conservation areas lands are also subject to additional planning and development controls being within the Greenbelt Plan - Protected Countryside, and the Niagara Escarpment Plan - Escarpment Protection Area.
-The conservation areas are also classified by the Niagara Escarpment Commission as Natural Environment Areas in the Niagara Escarpment Parks and Open Space Systems (NEPOSS).
+The conservation areas lands are subject to additional planning and development controls being entirely within the Niagara Escarpment Plan (NEP) Area and mostly within the Niagara Escarpment Commission (NEC) Area of Development Control.
+See Map 3 in Appendix 1 for the boundary mapping.
+While these NEP lands are within the Greenbelt Plan area, the only policies within the Greenbelt Plan that apply are those under the Greenbelt Plan Section 3.3 Parkland, Open Space and Trails.
+The conservation areas are also designated in the NEP as Escarpment Natural Area, Escarpment Protection Area and Urban Area.
 The policies of the Niagara Escarpment Plan and guidelines of the NEPOSS 2021 planning manual have been observed in the preparation of this Management Plan.

-HCA recognizes that certain public infrastructure such as utility corridors, trails or transportation links may be required to cross conservation area lands.
+HCA recognizes that certain public infrastructure such as utility corridors, trails or transportation links may be required to cross WVCA lands.
 HCA policy for planning review and regulation of these features adheres to the Conservation Authority Act, R.S.O.
 1990 c.27; see Section 6.5 for more information.

-The City of Hamilton planning and development departments, as well as representatives from the Niagara Escarpment Commission; Ministry of Northern Development, Mines, Natural Resources and Forestry; and the NPCA have been consulted in the preparation of this Management Plan.
+The City of Hamilton planning and development departments, as well as representatives from the Niagara Escarpment Commission; Ministry of Northern Development, Mines, Natural Resources and Forestry; and the NPCA were engaged in the scoping of this Management Plan.